 From Colombia’s Caribbean coast to the vibrant cities of Bogota and Medellin, this country is such a diverse and fun place to explore.
 In the Northern region, you can’t miss Cartagena, and in my opinion, no trip to Colombia would be complete without experiencing the magic that is Parque Nacional Natural Tayrona.
 Whether you have a few days or weeks to spend in Colombia, it’s a great and affordable place to travel with friends, family or alone.

 Planning a trip to Colombia?
+Check out:

 - Comuna 13 – Medellin, Colombia

 The Colonial Old Town is rich in history and gushing with incredible views around every corner, Cartagena is a gem.
 Flowers hang from balconies in this UNESCO World Heritage Site, making the colorful buildings pop even more.
 Plan to stop several times to take pictures during your visit.